United States Steel, Wellington Coal Wash Plant

 August 2, 1989

-Kaiser Coal sold the Wellington plant site in 1989 to Genwal Coal Company, a subsidiary of Nevada Electric Investment Company (NEICO).
-The site was operated by Genwal Coal company along with its mine in Crandall Canyon.
-Genwal Coal Company was a subsidiary of NEICO, which NEICO had purchased in 1989 as a joint venture with Intermountain Power Agency to operate the Crandall Canyon mine and furnish coal to IPA's power plant near Delta.
-The bankruptcy court had approved the sale by Kaiser to genwal on April 14, 1989.
+Kaiser Coal sold the Wellington plant site in August 1989 to Genwal Coal Company, a subsidiary of Nevada Electric Investment Company (NEICO).
+The Wellington site was operated by Genwal Coal company along with its mine in Crandall Canyon.
+Genwal Coal Company was a subsidiary of NEICO, which NEICO had purchased in 1988.
+The bankruptcy court had approved Kaiser's sale of the Wellington facility to Genwal on April 14, 1989.

 NEICO was a direct subsidiary of Sierra Pacific Resources of Reno, Nevada, with another Sierra Pacific subsidiary, Nevada Power, providing retail electric service to approximately 566,700 customers in Clark County, Nevada.
 Another Sierra Pacific subsidiary, Sierra Pacific Power, provides retail electric service to approximately 302,000 retail customers in northern Nevada and northeastern California, as well as natural gas to approximately 110,000 customers in northwestern Nevada.
 Sierra Pacific Power also provides wholesale electric power from its North Valmy Generating Station near Battle Mountain.